-- On 4th February 2020, the World Health Organization declared Coronavirus Disease (COVID-19) outbreak a Public Health Emergency of International Concern(PHEIC) and on 11th March 2020 was declared as a Pandemic. - According to WHO, for the latest update of case burden and affected countries refer to https://www.who.int/emergencies/diseases/novel-coronavirus-201. - Mode of transmission: The main driver of transmission, based on currently available data, is symptomatic cases. - Source: Based on current information, an animal source seems the most likely primary source of this outbreak.
+- On 4th February 2020, the World Health Organization declared Coronavirus Disease (COVID-19) outbreak a Public Health Emergency of International Concern (PHEIC) and on 11th March 2020 was declared as a Pandemic. - As of 23 March 2020 (WHO SITREP), 332 930 confirmed cases globally with 14 510 deaths, - Mode of transmission: The main transmission based on currently available data, is symptomatic cases. - Source: Based on current information, an animal source seems the most likely primary source of this outbreak.
 Detailed investigations are ongoing to determine it. - Severity: Current information suggests that the virus can cause mild, flu-like symptoms as well as more severe disease.
 Patients infected with the disease are presenting with a wide range of symptoms.
-Most seem to have mild disease, and about 20% appear to progress to severe disease, including pneumonia, respiratory failure and in some cases death. - Incubation period: 1-14 days, based on current information - Description of disease burden in the country (Namibia): This is a new strain of coronavirus and has never been reported in Namibia.
-These are first cases of COVID-19 in the country. - Date of outbreak declaration of the pandemic in Namibia: 14 March 2020
+Most seem to have mild disease, and about 20% appear to progress to severe disease, including pneumonia, respiratory failure and in some cases death.

+- Incubation period: 1-14 days, based on current information - Description of disease burden in the country (Namibia): This is a new strain of coronavirus and has never been reported in Namibia.
+These are first cases of COVID-19 in the country. - Date of outbreak declaration in Namibia: 14 March 2020